lapalisse/FlexTimer/README.md

 - millisecond granularity is default (but you can change this by recompiling with different parameters)
 - meant for Arduino (but works fine with Unix too: you need to recompile)
 - some control over alignment of tasks (you can desynchronize tasks)

-What you won't be able to do:
-- do actions in different threads: everything must be in one unique thread
--
+- some control over modification of timers
+- monothread-oriented: not suitable for multi-threading

+Limitation:
+- biggest delay is theoretically limited to 2^31-1, but this is a dangerous limit: miss one ms and it is broken: we use the value (2^31-1)/3

 Ideas to improve it:
-- Making it simple to choose a granularity (say: I want 1 unit = 15ms, with as long as is possible values)
+- Making it simpler to choose a granularity (say: I want 1 unit = 15ms, with as long as is possible values)
 - Error handling (better than just returning NULL?
 Do we need that?
 No)
 - Desynchronization: force start of timers to be non-aligned so ticks never happen exactly at the same time: the algorithms to do this feature are non-trivial and probably quite big: use of randomize_all_timers() or spread_all_timers() is probably as effective, and much more lighter!